 Newlaithes Junior School provides a wide variety of educational visits and field trips.
-Our year 4 children are encouraged to participate in a residential experience at The Robin Wood Centre near Alston and our year 6 children, Barcaple.
+Our year 4 children are encouraged to participate in a residential experience at Lockerbie Manor and our year 6 children, Barcaple.

 As part of their activities children in all year groups are regularly taken out of school.
 They are well supervised and encouraged to regard such excursions as educational as well as enjoyable.
 Theatre visits also form part of the annual programme and the school avails itself of visiting "personalities" and travelling theatre groups.